Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Ordinary differential equations for online learning in the teacher-student regression task

 depends on the high-dimensional input expectation only through the low-dimensional expectation over the preactivations $\{\lambda_k\}_{k=1}^K, \{\nu_m\}_{m=1}^M$.
 Notice that, in this online-learning setup, the input $x$ is independent of the weights, which are held fixed when taking the expectation.
 Furthermore, due to the Gaussianity of the inputs, the preactivations are also jointly Gaussian with zero mean and second moments:

 The above matrices are named \emph{order parameters} in the statistical physics literature and play an important role in the interpretation.
 The matrices $Q$ and $T$ capture the self-overlap of the student and teacher networks respectively, while the matrix $R$ encodes the teacher-student overlap.
-In the infinite-dimensional limit discussed above, the generalization error is only a function of the order parameters $Q,T,R$ and of the second layer weights $\tilde W_2, W_2$ of teacher and student respectively.
+In the infinite-dimensional limit discussed above, the generalization error is only a function of the order parameters $Q,T,R$ and of the second layer weights $\smash{\tilde W_2, W_2}$ of teacher and student respectively.
 Therefore, by tracking the evolution of these matrices via a set of ODEs -- their ``equations of motion'' -- we obtain theoretical predictions for the learning curves.
-The update equations for $Q,R,W_2$ can be obtained from eqns. \eqref{eq:supmat_update} according to the following rationale.
+The update equations for $Q,R,W_2$ can be obtained from eqn.~\ref{eq:supmat_update} according to the following rationale.
 As an example, we consider the update equation for the matrix $Q$:

-where we have defined the adaptive feedback $f:=W_1 F /D$, we have used that $\Vert x_\mu\Vert^2=D$ as $D\rightarrow\infty$ and omitted the $\mu-$dependence on the right hand side for simplicity.
-By taking $t=\mu/D$, as shown in \cite{goldt2019dynamics}, in the infinite-dimensional limit $Q^{kl}(\mu)$ concentrates to the solution of the following ODE:
+where we have defined the AF $f:=W_1 F /D$, we have used that $\Vert x_\mu\Vert^2=D$ as $D\rightarrow\infty$ and omitted the $\mu-$dependence on the right hand side for simplicity.
+By taking $t=\mu/D$, as shown in \citet{goldt2019dynamics}, in the infinite-dimensional limit $Q^{kl}(\mu)$ concentrates to the solution of the following ODE:

-Similarly, we can derive ODEs for the evolution of $R,W_2$ and the adaptive feedback $f$:
+Similarly, we can derive ODEs for the evolution of $R,W_2$ and the AF $f$:

 where the expectations are taken over the preactivatons and $\rho={F \,x}/{\sqrt{D}}$, and we have $\mathbb{E}_x[\lambda^k\rho]=f^k$, $\mathbb{E}_x[\nu^m\rho]=\tilde f^m:=\tilde W_1 F/D$, $q_f:=F\cdot F/D$.
 The generalization error can be rewritten as